 Unlike the others on this list, a temporary confinement nanny is normally hired on an ad hoc basis for a much shorter period of time, for several days or weeks.
 It is a good choice to reduce cost, but a risky one as well, as you will only encounter the difficulty of parenting and the convenience of having a CL once you have delivered – by that time, it may be hard to turn your temporary nanny into a full-time one as they may be providing services for several mothers at a time.

 For a temporary worker, there will be no commitment attached to serving your family, and that may not be an entirely good thing for you.
 This is because a confinement nanny is supposed to take note of how your baby has been growing and be able to report it to you.
 Hence, for spending a short period of time living in your house, they could not get to know your baby well and understand their behaviour deeply.
 Likewise, a temporary confinement nanny can be freelance or from an agency.

 Which one should you go for?

 Decide on a temporary confinement nanny if you already have someone or people in the house who you can rely on.
 Depending on your lifestyle, some CNs may not be the right fit to live with you.
-It is normal for certain CN from the older generations to try to impose their traditional confinement beliefs on you, like how your mom or grandmother probably would as well.
-If you are easily thrown off by such suggestions, hiring a temporary or live-out confinement lady may be a better options for you to avoid undue stress.
+It is normal for certain CNs from the older generations to try to impose their traditional confinement beliefs on you, like how your mom or grandmother probably would as well.
+If you are easily thrown off by such suggestions, hiring a temporary nanny in Singapore or a live-out confinement lady may be a better option for you to avoid undue stress.